It’s almost summer. Can you feel it?

 - Gently break the biscuit topping apart and position it on top of the blackberries in clumps.
 Press down gently so it doesn’t stick up too much (see photo).

-- Sprinkle the top with 1-2 Tbsp additional cane or coconut sugar and the chopped pecans.
+- Sprinkle the top with 1-2 Tbsp (amount as original recipe is written // adjust if altering batch size) additional cane or coconut sugar and the chopped pecans.
 Bake for 20-28 minutes, or until bubbly and the topping is browned (see photos) and semi-firm to the touch.